 Click here for video of Preparing for Camp

 I love the rare moments of parenthood when I am not preparing for something.
 Every night when I tuck the girls in, I relish the moment that I am fully present.
 I sit next to them sing camp songs, rub their backs, and I am just there.
 I try to have a moment in the morning of being fully present, but of course it is brief and soon I am into my duties of preparing something.
 As a parent, I feel as if my day is full of getting ready for the next thing.
-Small things like breakfast, sack lunches and backpacks.
+Small things like breakfast, sack lunches on polycarbonate box with lid and backpacks.
 Big things like helping my children to follow through, to put their items away, to be kind, to do their best work, to contribute positively to the family and to their community.
 Our job as a parent is to prep!

 It’s camp time.
 Are you ready?
 Here are some things that you can do to prepare your camper and yourself for their stay at summer camp.
 Some camp families have few apprehensions about this experience and for others this is a new and somewhat of a frightening endeavor.
 Wherever you are in the spectrum, your friendly camp directors and staff are here for you.